 A Guide to Building Healthy Streets

 Communities can use this guide to put their Complete Streets policy into action.
-It discusses five key steps for effective Complete Streets implementation, highlighting the unique role public health staff can play during each step.
-Each step includes model complete streets policy language, information on how to address equity, community examples, and key resources.
+It discusses five key steps for effective Complete Streets implementation, highlighting the unique role that public health staff can play in each step.
+Each step includes model Complete Streets policy language; information on how to address equity; community examples; and key resources.